How to configure DNS dynamic updates in Windows

 Names are not removed from DNS zones if they become inactive or if they are not updated within the update interval of twenty-four hours.
 DNS does not use a mechanism to release or to tombstone names, although DNS clients do try to delete or to update old name records when a new name or address change is applied

-When the DHCP Client service registers A and PTR resource records for a Windows Server 2003-based computer, the client uses a default caching time-to-live (TTL) value of 15 minutes for host records.
+When the DHCP Client service registers A and PTR resource records for a Windows-based computer, the client uses a default caching time-to-live (TTL) value of 15 minutes for host records.
 This value determines how long other DNS servers and clients cache a computer's records when they are included in a query response.

 Integration of DHCP with DNS

-With Windows Server 2003, a DHCP server can enable dynamic updates in the DNS namespace for any one of its clients that support these updates.
+A Windows DHCP server can enable dynamic updates in the DNS namespace for any one of its clients that support these updates.
 Scope clients can use the DNS dynamic update protocol to update their host name-to-address mapping information whenever changes occur to their DHCP-assigned address.
 This mapping information is stored in zones on the DNS server.
-A Windows Server 2003-based DHCP server can perform updates on behalf of its DHCP clients to any DNS server.
+A Windows-based DHCP server can perform updates on behalf of its DHCP clients to any DNS server.

 How DHCP/DNS update interaction works